originjs/vue-codemod-docs/User Guide.md

 ## Introduction

-`vue-codemod` is a Vue 2 to Vue 3 migration tool, which can upgrade most of Vue 2 patterns to Vue 3 directly.
-With `vue-codemod` transformation and some simple manual upgrade, we can finish the whole process of migration perfectly.
+`vue-codemod` is a Vue 2 to Vue 3 migration tool, which can directly upgrade most of the Vue 2 syntax to Vue 3 syntax.
+With `vue-codemod` transformation and a small amount of manual modification, users can complete the smooth migration from Vue 2 to Vue 3.

 > ⚠️Attention: Since the [`vue-codemod`](https://github.com/vuejs/vue-codemod) from Vue.js team has not been maintained for some time, the following repo is forked from Vue.js team.
 We are continuing to develop new features in the fork repo.